Richbusiness-minds/RichTech-Portfolio/README.md

 # RichTech-Portfolio
-This is a portfolio website
+This is a portfolio website for RichTech